antonmaju/ndummy/README.md

 Dummy
 =====

-Dummy is a .NET portable class library for generating object by its spec.
+Dummy is a .NET portable class library for generating object by spec.

 ##Usage ##